 Vanderbilt University is authorized on a state level primarily through the Tennessee Higher Education Commission and is also an institutional member of the National Council for State Authorization Reciprocity Agreements (NC-SARA), a voluntary and regional method to oversee distance education.
 Through NC-SARA membership, Vanderbilt can offer distance education programs in states who are also NC-SARA members without further approval from that particular state.
 See below for more information regarding the university’s membership and participation in NC-SARA:

 - Vanderbilt University: NC-SARA Approval

 - State Authorization Reciprocity Agreements Policy and Operations Manual

 - Interregional Guidelines for the Evaluation of Distance Education

-The University is allowed to have students enrolled in distance education programs and/or be placed in supervised field experiences in the NC-SARA states (dark gray shading) listed in the table below.
-The remaining states are non-SARA states (light gray shading), and they may require authorization/approval depending on the based on the activity or activities being conducted.
-Please contact the Office of Academic and Faculty Affairs if you have interest in distance education programs and/or supervised field experiences in non-SARA states.
+The University is allowed to have students enrolled in distance education programs and/or be placed in supervised field experiences in the NC-SARA states (non-bold typeface) listed in the table below.
+The remaining states are non-SARA states (bold typeface), and they may require authorization/approval depending on the activity or activities being conducted.
+Please contact the Office of Academic Program Review, Assessment, and Accreditation if you have an interest in distance education programs and/or supervised field experiences in non-SARA states.